 On a crisp spring morning, I rise — coffee in hand, snug in my blue-and-white, quintessentially southern seersucker robe — to take in the view of Charleston harbor.
 It was a friend who prompted me to see ‘the other side’ of Charleston; observe (for even just one night) the port city from the water.
 Knowing I was traveling solo, she suggested a quiet overnight stay at The Beach Club at Charleston Harbor Resort & Marina, an obvious local favorite (my time there was filled with staycationers).
 I spent my day walking the wooden catwalks over the reeds and marshes, watching the local shrimp boats, enjoying a Bloody Mary with fried green tomatoes at the open-air rooftop bar.
 But most of my time was spent relaxing in my nautical-inspired room — white with pops of blue, framed rope knots, and vintage beach photos lining the walls — and taking in the view from the balcony in my seersucker robe.

-Watching Charleston’s skyline — or rather steeple line (the Holy City is home to more than 400 churches; there are no highrises) — rosy in the early morning light, it is easy to see why Charleston, with its cobblestone streets, horse-drawn carriages, and pastel antebellum houses, has always been Belle of the Southern ball.
+Watching Charleston’s skyline — or rather steeple line (the Holy City is home to more than 400 churches; there are no highrises) — rosy in the early morning light, it is easy to see why Charleston — known for its rich history and colorful buildings, with its cobblestone streets, horse-drawn carriages, and pastel antebellum houses, has always been Belle of the Southern ball.
 Impeccable manners, exquisite dress, graciousness, and a colorful history have long been the city’s calling card.
 But, according to Charleston native Andrew Kuhn, a guide for Bulldog Tours (and a stellar one), the city’s storied past has not always been accurately portrayed.
 Until now.

 “The narrative is changing,” says Kuhn.
 “Locals and visitors together are looking deeper — and gaining a better understanding — of the other side of Charleston.
 We have to.”